 Most audit committee chairs indicate that they are satisfied with their relationship with their auditors, the service from the audit firm and engagement teams, and the team’s skepticism and judgment.
 Likewise, they are also generally satisfied with their communications with the auditor and with the information they receive regarding auditor independence.

-Regarding what’s working well, the chairs note several best practices: holding pre-calls with the lead engagement partner prior to scheduled committee meetings; an annual assessment of the engagement team and audit; and committee chair visits to various location(s) on multi-location audits.
-In addition, they suggest dedicating some committee meetings to deep dives on specific topics, such as cybersecurity, and having the auditor comment on relevant practices or other trends relevant to those areas.
+Regarding what’s working well, the chairs note several best practises: holding pre-calls with the lead engagement partner prior to scheduled committee meetings; an annual assessment of the engagement team and audit; and committee chair visits to various location(s) on multi-location audits.
+In addition, they suggest dedicating some committee meetings to deep dives on specific topics, such as cybersecurity, and having the auditor comment on relevant practises or other trends relevant to those areas.

 New Auditing and Accounting Standards